TempoHPC/scripts_laptop_MONAN/README.md

 ./install_spack.bash
 ~~~

-**3. Install the MPAS dependencies and other packages using spack:**
+### 3. Install the MPAS dependencies and other packages using spack

 Execute the command below to load spack:
 ~~~